Vivian Wilson Henderson: Activism

-Henderson distributed various deals with the financial energy of the dark group.
 Henderson played a dynamic part in the social equality development as a coordinator of the U.S. Commission on Civil Rights, chief of the Voter Education Project, and administrator of the Southern Regional Council's official panel.
 In 1971, Governor Jimmy Carter chose Henderson as co-administrator of the Georgia Goals Commission to get ready for Carter's redesign of Georgia state government.

 Research

 In 1960, Henderson published a report about the working conditions of blacks in Nashville, Tennessee.
 He concluded that 80% of blacks worked in "menial, unskilled positions" while the remaining 20% who worked in professional jobs did so in segregated (black-only) companies.

 From 1962 to 1964 he was a meeting researcher of financial matters at North Carolina State University in Raleigh.
 Henderson wrote various works including The Economic Imbalance, Economic Dimensions in Race Relations, Economic Opportunity and Negro Education, The Economic Status of Negroes, The Advancing South, Employment Race and Poverty, and Negro Colleges Face the Future.
 Henderson was engaged with various urban, group, and social equality associations and was very looked for after to serve on nearby, state, local, national, and global government and corporate councils, commissions, teams, and sheets.